ElanShudnow/AzureCTwithJitter/AzureCT/README.md

 ### Running the Tool
 1. On the remote host (Windows Server VM or Ubuntu), start iPerf3 in server mode (e.g. "iPerf3 -s")
 2. On the local host, open a PowerShell prompt.
-3. Run the "Get-Module" command to see if AzureCT is loaded, if not run "Import-Module AzureCT" to load the module.
+3. Run the "Get-Module" command to see if AzureCT is loaded, if not run "Import-Module AzureCT -force" to load the module.
 4. Run the Install-LinkPerformance.
 This command only needs to be run once for a given host.
 However if required files are deleted or the host is configured so that Get-LinkPerformance can't run successfully you will be prompted to run Install-LinkPerformance again to get the host enabled for successful testing.
 5. The main cmdlet is Get-LinkPerformance.
 This function will run six load tests in sequence and output the results.
 This function has four input parameters:
 	- **RemoteHost** - This parameter is required and is the Remote Host IP Address.
 This host must be running iPerf3 in server mode.